6x Faster Excel Reads in Power Automate: Office Scripts vs “List Rows” [Benchmark]

 スポンサーリンク

-Performance and Stability Concerns with “List Rows Present in a Table”
+Why “List Rows Present in a Table” Fails on Large Data

-The most standard way to retrieve a list of data from Excel is to use the “List Rows Present in a Table” action in the Excel connector.
+The standard method for retrieving Excel data is using the “List rows present in a table” action in the Excel connector.

 Screenshot of the List Rows Present in a Table action in Power Automate

-However, this action has some concerns regarding speed and stability.
-In my environment, it took about 44 seconds to retrieve 5,000 records.
+However, this action suffers from significant performance bottlenecks.
+In my benchmark, it took about 44 seconds just to retrieve 5,000 records.

 Screenshot showing the 44-second processing time for retrieving 5,000 records